WestDRI/slides/content/r_gis/_index.md

 ### <center>Basemap</center>
 <br>
 <br>
-We will use data from [Natural Earth](https://www.naturalearthdata.com/), a public domain map dataset.
+We will use data from {{<a "https://www.naturalearthdata.com/" "Natural Earth">}}, a public domain map dataset.
 <br>
 <br>
 This dataset can be accessed direction from within R thanks to the packages `rnaturalearth` (provides the functions) & `rnaturalearthdata` (provides the data).